Film review of the Oscar winning drama starring Colin Firth as King George VI and how a speech therapist helped him overcome a stammer.

 Review, by Jason Day

-To repeat (above the din of approbrium), I really didn’t like The King’s Speech that much.
+To repeat, I really don’t think The King’s Speech is that great.

 Despite being overshadowed in the less physically noticable role, Rush is of equal note as the thorn in the King’s side and he revels in Logue’s class/power games with his social superior, jumping at the chance to further up the humour ante.